What is financial aid?

 Once you are registered for the term, scholarships and/or state grants will be applied toward tuition.
 Ten (10) days before the term begins, your accepted federal financial aid will be applied toward any remaining tuition and fees.
 If students have accepted the awards but the balance has not been paid, they need to contact the Financial Aid office.
 If you are only registered for B term or late starting classes, federal aid will not pay until ten (10) days before the start of your B term or late starting classes.

 Please note that first time student loan borrowers will not be eligible for federal loan funds to disburse until the 31st day of the term after the student begins classes.
-If funds are remaining after tuition and fees have been paid the student may, if authorized, use the funds to buy books or make Tartan Card transfers.
-After the start of the term, any federal financial aid not used on tuition, fees, books and/or Tartan Card transfers will be eligible for refund.
+If funds are remaining after tuition and fees have been paid the student may, if authorized, use the funds to buy books.
+After the start of the term, any federal financial aid not used on tuition, fees, and/or books will be eligible for refund.
 Refund checks are mailed to students by the Bursar during the term after verification of attendance is established.

 Can I use my financial aid to buy books?

 After tuition and fees are paid, students may use remaining federal financial aid or scholarships up to a maximum of $1000 per term to purchase books in the Sinclair Bookstore.
 Students must show their Tartan Card for identification.
 Book charge dates can be found at www.sinclair.edu/services/finaid/calendar/index.cfm.